layoutBox/PinLayout/README.md

 Position the view right of the specified view(s) and aligned it using the specified VerticalAlignment.
 Similar to `after(of:)`.
 One or many relative views can be specified.
 This method is similar to pinning one view’s anchor: topLeft, centerLeft or bottomLeft.

-**How alignment is applied:**
+**How HorizontalAlignment is applied:**

-* **`HorizontalAlignment.left`**: The view's left edge will be aligned to the left most relative view.
+* **`HorizontalAlignment.left`**: The view's left edge will be left-aligned with the relative view (or the left most view if a list of relative views is specified).
-* **`HorizontalAlignment.center`**: The view's hCenter edge will be aligned with the average hCenter of all relative views.
+* **`HorizontalAlignment.center`**: The view's will be horizontally centered with the relative view (or the average hCenter if a list of relative views is used).
-*  **`HorizontalAlignment.right`**: The view's right edge will be aligned to the right most relative view.
+*  **`HorizontalAlignment.right`**: The view's right edge will be right-aligned with the relative view (or the right most view if a list of relative views is specified).
 * **`HorizontalAlignment.start`**:left_right_arrow::
-In LTR direction the view's left edge will be aligned to the left most relative view.
-In RTL direction the view's right edge will be aligned to the right most relative view.
+In LTR direction, similar to using HorizontalAlignment.left.
+In RTL direction, similar to using HorizontalAlignment.right.
 * **`HorizontalAlignment.end`**:left_right_arrow::
-In LTR direction the view's right edge will be aligned to the right most relative view.
-In RTL direction the view's left edge will be aligned to the right most relative view.
+In LTR direction, similar to using HorizontalAlignment.right.
+In RTL direction, similar to using HorizontalAlignment.left.

+**How VerticalAlignment is applied:**

-*  **`VerticalAlignment.top`**: The view's top edge will be aligned to the top most relative view.
+*  **`VerticalAlignment.top`**: The view's top edge will be top-aligned with the relative view (or the top most view if a list of relative views is specified).
-*  **`VerticalAlignment.center`**: The view's vCenter edge will be aligned with the average vCenter of all relative views.
+*  **`VerticalAlignment.center`**: The view's will be vertically centered with the relative view (or the average vCenter if a list of relative views is used).
-*  **`VerticalAlignment.bottom`**: The view's bottom edge will be aligned to the bottom most relative view.
+*  **`VerticalAlignment.bottom`**: The view's bottom edge will be bottom-aligned with the relative view (or the bottom most view if a list of relative views is specified).

 :pushpin: **Multiple relative views**: If for example a call to `below(of: [...], aligned:) specify multiple relative views, the view will be layouted below *ALL* these views.
 The alignment will be applied using all relative view